tortaruga/pomodoro-timer/README.md

 - pause/restart the timer;
 - works even if you are working on a different tab: even if the pomodoro timer page is out of focus the timer will keep going;
 - notification alarm: notification sound to alert you the time's up, without you having to check and even when the window's out of focus

-if there are bugs somewhere you're allowed to ridicule me, but also kindly tell me so i can try and fix them